HRKimLab/libkm/demo/README.md

 # A demo of population analysis

 # Folder structure
-For integrative data management, libkm toolbox recommend that analysis result files are stored in a hierarchical folder structure.
+For integrative data management, libkm toolbox recommends that analysis result files are stored in a hierarchical folder structure.

 Analysis root --- subject id --- result_file.dat
 ```